-instances where possible challenges or miscommunications may arise; and

-opportunities for staff across divisions to collaborate to ensure timely, accurate, and complete submission of data.
+instances where possible challenges or miscommunications may arise; and opportunities for staff across divisions to collaborate to ensure timely, accurate, and complete submission of data.

 Preparation of Data Files for Assessment Administration

 START

 The state creates or updates a student registration file capturing "point-in-time" information (demographics, etc.) about all students.
 School systems regularly review student registration files to check the accuracy of the data, add new students, and remove students who exit the system.

 Many students participate in general statewide assessments in reading and mathematics, generally in grades 3 through 8 and once in high school.

 Administration of Assessment

 Eligible students with significant cognitive disabilities participate in the statewide alternate assessment in reading and mathematics, generally in grades 3 through 8 and once in high school.

 Validation of Assessment Data

 SHARE

 ?
 INFO

 The assessment vendor scores, cleans, and validates assessment data.
 Schools and districts receive preliminary assessment files for review during an appeals process and communicate any concerns to the state.

 Accuracy of these data is critical because the U.S. Department of Education uses them to pre-populate Indicator 3 in the SPP/APR.

-Accuracy of student

-data is paramount, as
+Accuracy of student data is paramount, as

 the information in the

 registration file is used

 to identify students to

-be included in specific
+be included in specific reporting categories

-reporting categories

 for federal programs.

-Part B data manager conducts data validation checks and "signs off" on data as finalized.
+The Part B data manager, in collaboration with the EDFacts coordinator, conducts data validation checks and signs off on data as finalized.

-SHARE

 THE ROAD It is important that everyone at the state education agency, including the Part B data manager, EDFacts coordinator, and assessment staff, is aware of any concerns raised by school systems.

 States submit assessment annually in December through the EDFacts Submission System (ESS).

-ESS is an electronic

-to submit a core set

-performance data.